shudnal/ProtectiveWards/package/thunderstore/README.md

 ## Changelog

+v 1.1.8
+* option to grant permittance to everyone

 v 1.1.7
 * taxi flight won't start until you are encumbered or not teleportable
 * egg offering restricted to Moder kill